alshedivat/al-folio/_pages/about.md

     <p> </p>

 news: true # includes a list of news items
+latest_posts: false
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 Welcome to my world!

-In this homepage you can checkout links to some of my interests.
-If you are seeking some more infomation on my technical write-ups check out the 'Tech' drop-down.
-The non-technical section can be found on 'Life' drop-down.
-I would seldom post some of the updates in my professional journey that you can find below this section.
-If you are interested in working with me check out the 'resume'.
+*If you want to check out my professional journey and are interested in working with me check out the 'resume' tab.
+If you are seeking some infomation on my technical write-ups check out the 'Tech' drop-down.
+The non-technical section can be found on 'Life' tab.*

 :chestnut: :shell: In a nutshell